dongzhuoyao/dongzhuoyao11.github.io/_pages/project.md

 <a href="https://github.com/dongzhuoyao/mxnetgo" target="_blank">mxnetgo</a>: a simple scaffold of MXNet, easy to customize, extremely boosting your research.

 * a very good starter for research, all you need modify most is the network structure.
-* reproducible, every experient can produce the same result as the paper indicated.
+* reproducible, every experiment can produce the same result as the paper indicated.

 # Human Pose Estimation